DSH105/CommandManager/README.md

 Feel free to add and contribute <3

+**Note: CommandManager has been superseded by [Influx](https://github.com/DSH105/Influx) - a more powerful command processing library**

 CommandManager is being used in (or is in the process of being implemented in):
 * [EchoPet](https://github.com/DSH105/EchoPet)
 * [HoloAPI](https://github.com/DSH105/HoloAPI)